marhop/literate-binary/examples/bitmap.md

- 1. The first header starts with the magic number `424d` (ASCII "BM") that helps to identify the file type, followed by the total size of the file in bytes, eight bytes reserved for application specific use, and finally the offset of the actual image data in the file.
+ 1. The first header starts with the magic number `424d` (ASCII "BM") that helps to identify the file type, followed by the total size of the file in bytes, four bytes reserved for application specific use, and finally the offset of the actual image data in the file.

         424d     # magic number